ibm-bluemix-mobile-services/bms-clientsdk-swift-push/README.md

   }
 }
 ```

 >**Note**: To get the message status when the app is in background you have to send either <strong>MIXED</strong> or <strong>SILENT</strong> push notifications.
 If the app is force quite you will not get any message delivery status.

-### Open Url by clicking push notifications.
+## Open Url by clicking push notifications

-To open a url by clicking the push notification you can send a `url` firld inside the payload.
+To open a url by clicking the push notification you can send a `url` field inside the payload.

 ```
 {
   "message": {